New Infra Bootstrap¶

 This step requires having lftools available on your path and a

-to match the config section name in thejenkins_jobs.ini
+jenkins_silosto match the config section name in thejenkins_jobs.inifile.Run the following commands:

 export WORKSPACE=$(pwd) export jenkins_silos=production bash ./jjb/global-jjb/shell/jenkins-configure-clouds.sh # OPTIONAL: view the created script cat archives/groovy-inserts/production-cloud-cfg.groovy